zuluchaka/tradingplan/README.md

 ## GOAL

-My GOAL is to improve my family lifestyle by making an extra $1000 per month from FOREX Trading by growing each account I have by at least 10% per week and becoming a professional retail Trader
+My GOAL is to improve my family lifestyle by making an extra 1000 CHF per month from FOREX Trading by growing each account I have by at least 10% per week and becoming a professional retail Trader

 ## Time commitment